omni-us/jsonargparse/README.rst

     Namespace(op0='val0', subcomm2=Namespace(op2='val2'), subcommand='subcomm2')

 Parsing config files with :py:meth:`.ArgumentParser.parse_path` or :py:meth:`.ArgumentParser.parse_string` is also possible.
-Though there can only be values for one of the sub-commands.
 The config file is not required to specify a value for :code:`subcommand`.
 For the example parser above a valid yaml would be:

 .. code-block:: yaml